AriFordsham/GHCWiki/safe-haskell.md

 - `TemplateHaskell` is also particularly dangerous, as it can cause side effects even at compilation time.

 - The `OverlappingInstances` extension can be used to violate semantic consistency, because malicious code could redefine a type instance (by containing a more specific instance definition) in a way that changes the behaviour of code importing the untrusted module.
+The extension is not disabled under `-XSafe` or `-XSafeLanguage`, instead it just requires that Overlapping instance declarations must either all reside in modules compiled without -XSafe, or else all reside in the same module.

 - Likewise, `RULES` and `SPECIALIZE` pragmas can change the behavior of trusted code in unanticipated ways, violating semantic consistency.